Gender pay gap

 Average bonus pay

-The women's average bonus pay is 48.9% higher than men's.
+The average bonus pay for women is 48.9% higher than the average bonus pay for men.

 The average bonus pay was £3,574 for women and £2,399.50 for men.